About the Competition

 - To become more effective in identifying the emerging technologies that could have major impact on their field of study and specialty.

-- To promote cross disciplinary projects and teamwork within the school of engineering.
+- To promote cross disciplinary projects and teamwork within the college.

 - Project reports will be submitted by the department to the coordinator in Winter term for review.